namtoki/English/wordlist.md

 slipper:                            My dog occasionally chews our slippers when he needs more affection.
 smash:                              The block dropped by the crane smashed into pieces.
 snap:                               He snapped his fingers when he came up with an exact translation of the Spanish word.
+source:                             My stomach aches, but the doctor said he couldn't determine the source of the pain.
 spill:                              A waiter spilled red wine on her dress, and she complained bitterly to the manager about it.
 squeeze:                            I squeezed the tube, but there was scarcely any toothpaste in it.
+stare:                              A man at the reception desk stared at us, and it made me uncomfortable.
 starve:                             Some people almost starved in the disaster area because aid supplies were delayed.
 steep:                              The runner was badly injured when he fell on a steep slope and hit a tree.
 stew:                               I chopped vegetables for the stew; meanwhile, my daughter was frying the meet.